 The sliding window used by LZ77 from the one hand speeds up the search for the longest phrase to encode, but from the other hand limits the search space, and thus the ultimate compression ratio.
-In order to avoid this problem and still keep a fast compression stage, Ziv and Lempel devised in 1978 another algorithm, which has been consequently called LZ78 [?].
-The key idea is to build an explicit dictionary that contains only a subset of the substrings of the input sequence S, selected according to a simple rule that is detailed below.
-The dictionary is built incrementally, as the input sequence is parsed.
+In order to avoid this problem and still keep a fast compression stage, Ziv and Lempel devised in 1978 another algorithm, which has been consequently called LZ78 [12].
+The key idea is to build incrementally an explicit dictionary that contains only a subset of the substrings of the input sequence S, selected according to a simple rule that is detailed below.
 Concurrently, S is decomposed into phrases which are taken from the current dictionary.

-Phrase detection and dictionary update are deeply interrelated.
-Let S' be the sequence to be parsed yet, and let \mathcal{D} be the current dictionary in which every phrase f is identified via the integer id(f).
-The parsing of S' consists of determining its longest prefix f' which is also a phrase of \mathcal{D} , and substituting it with the pair $\langle id(f'), c \rangle$ where c is the character following f' in S'.
-Next, \mathcal{D} is updated by adding the new phrase f'c, which is just one character longer than the phrase $f' \in \mathcal{D}$.
-Therefore the dictionary is prefix-complete because it will contain all the prefixes of every phrase in \mathcal{D} , moreover its size is unbounded, in principle, and grows as the input sequence size grows.
+Phrase detection and dictionary update are deeply intermingled.
+Let S' be the sequence to be parsed yet, and let $\mathcal D$ be the current dictionary in which every phrase f is identified via the integer $\mathrm{id}(f)$.
+The parsing of S' consists of determining its longest prefix f' which is also a phrase of $\mathcal D$, and substituting it with the pair $\langle \mathrm{id}(f'),c\rangle$ where c is the character following f' in S'.
+Next, $\mathcal D$ is updated by adding the new phrase f'c, which is just one character longer than the phrase $f'\in \mathcal D$.
+Therefore the dictionary is prefix-complete because it will contain all the prefixes of every phrase in $\mathcal D$, moreover its size grows with the length of the input sequence.

-It goes without saying that, as it occurred for the LZ77, the stream of pairs generated by the LZ78-parsing will be encoded via a statistical compressor (such as Huffman or Arithmetic) or via any variable-length integer encoder.
+It goes without saying that, as it occurred for LZ77, the stream of pairs generated by the LZ78-parsing will be encoded via a statistical compressor (such as Huffman or Arithmetic) or via any variable-length integer encoder.
 This will produce the compressed bit stream, eventual output of LZ78.

 Input Output Dictionary

+Input Output

 - - 0: empty

 a <0, a> 1: a

 ab <1, b> 2: ab

 b <0, b> 3: b

 aba <2, a> 4: aba

 bb <3, b> 5: bb

 ba <3, a> 6: ba

 abab <4, b> 7: abab

 aa <1, a> 8: aa